prismskylabs/opencv/BUILD_INSTRUCTIONS.md

 ## Mac OS Build Instructions

-Install ffmpeg, you can do this by running `bew install ffmpeg`.
+Install ffmpeg, you can do this by running `brew install ffmpeg`.
 Then run:

 ```
 cd opencv